Xe/site/blog/zsa-moonlander-first-impressions-2020-10-27.markdown

 [monkeytype.com](https://monkeytype.com/)), but now I am lucky to hit about 35 words per minute.
 My fingers kinda reach for where keys are on a staggered keyboard and I have the most trouble with `x`, `v`, `.` and `b` at the moment.
-I really like having a dedicated : key on my left hand.
+I really like having a dedicated : key on my right hand.
 It makes command mode (and yaml) so much easier.
 The larger red buttons are a bit odd to hit at the moment, but I imagine that will get much easier with time.